wp-plugins/zedity/readme.txt

 [youtube https://www.youtube.com/watch?v=8Ws7OzSdDhs]

-**Here is why Zedity quickly gained very high popularity in the WordPress community:**
+**Here is why Zedity is gaining very high popularity in the WordPress community:**

 * **Super Easy For Anyone**: simply stated, just forget about dealing with HTML, CSS and JavaScript coding.
 With Zedity you can create your content entirely visually, as naturally as if you're sketching it on a piece of paper: Zedity generates the code **automatically for you**, under the hood, totally hassle-free!